Andrew Griffiths – Working hard for Burton and Uttoxeter

 Since being elected as the Member of Parliament for Burton and Uttoxeter in May 2010, Andrew has a proven track record of standing up for local people and achieving success.
 Andrew consistently takes the issues that matter to local people right to the very top, lobbying the Prime Minister, Chancellor and other senior Ministers on a range of issues.
 Sustaining economic growth in Burton and Uttoxeter, by supporting businesses to expand, and helping people back into work are all personal priorities for Andrew.

 Andrew worked tirelessly to secure major road improvements for the A50 around Uttoxeter, and after putting forward a strong a case for the investment, £40 million was granted to improve the road – investment which has already seen 2,500 additional manufacturing jobs created at JCB.
 As the local MP, Andrew is clear that improvements such as these are vital to make sure that Burton and Uttoxeter can continue to go from strength to strength.
-Since being elected in 2010, Andrew has worked hard to support job seekers to get back into work, and has organised three jobs fairs to bring together employers offering positions with those looking for work.
-He also continues to campaign for better broadband in the constituency, for vital safety improvements on local roads and against onshore wind turbines.
+Since being elected in 2010, Andrew has worked hard to support job seekers to get back into work, and has organised seven jobs fairs to bring together employers offering positions with those looking for work.
+He also continues to campaign for better broadband in the constituency and for vital safety improvements on local roads.

 Andrew supports local community groups and charities, and he has personally led campaigns to collect gifts to send to troops serving overseas at Christmas time, to restore the grave of local World War One hero and Victoria Cross winner William Coltman VC, and many more.
 He is a committed supporter of the Burton Addiction Centre, the YMCA and East Staffordshire Citizens Advice Bureau – to name but a few.
 These are just a few of the groups and organisations that do remarkable work across Burton and Uttoxeter, and Andrew makes regular visits to charities and community groups so he can see their good work in action, and also so he can support them in any way he can.